 Step 1: Align Your Frame

-Center it on your front bumper.
+Center your front license plate frame on your front bumper after removing the protective film.
 You could ask someone to stand back to help with alignment, but using a measuring tape is far more accurate!

-Measure the width of your bumper, halve it, measure this, and mark it on your bumper.
+Measure the width of your car’s bumper, halve it, measure this, and mark it on your bumper.

 Measure the width of your license plate.
 Halve it.
 Measure this and then mark it.